-Popular since ancient Egyptian times, Cumin has a distinct flavor and is widley used in Mexican, Middle Eastern and Indian cuisine.
+Popular since ancient Egyptian times, Cumin (Cuminum cyminum) has a distinct nutty flavor and is widely used in Mexican, Middle Eastern and Indian cuisine.
 Low-growing plants — about 6 inches tall — are highly regarded for their aromatic and pungent seeds.
 (Self-seeding annual)

 Each packet contains approximately 250 seeds.